GStreamer/gstreamer/markdown/design/states.md

 pads are linked to the state of the element so the design of the states is mainly focused around the element states.

-An element can be in 4 states.
-NULL, READY, PAUSED and PLAYING.
+An element can be in 4 states. `NULL`, `READY`, `PAUSED` and `PLAYING`.
 When an element is initially instantiated, it is in the NULL state.

 ## State definitions

-  - NULL: This is the initial state of an element.
+  - `NULL`: This is the initial state of an element.

-  - READY: The element should be prepared to go to PAUSED.
+  - `READY`: The element should be prepared to go to PAUSED.

-  - PAUSED: The element should be ready to accept and process data.
-Sink elements however only accept one buffer and then block.
+  - `PAUSED`: The element should be ready to accept and process data.
+Sink elements, however, only accept one buffer and then block.

-  - PLAYING: The same as PAUSED except for live sources and sinks.
+  - `PLAYING`: The same as PAUSED except for live sources and sinks.
 Sinks accept and render data.
 Live sources produce data.

-We call the sequence NULL→PLAYING an upwards state change and PLAYING→NULL a downwards state change.
+We call the sequence `NULL→PLAYING` an upwards state change and `PLAYING→NULL` a downwards state change.

 ## State transitions

 the following state changes are possible:

-* *NULL -> READY*:
+* `NULL -> READY`:
   - The element must check if the resources it needs are available.
     Device sinks and sources typically try to probe the device to constrain their caps.
   - The element opens the device, this is needed if the previous step requires the device to be opened.

-* *READY -> PAUSED*:
+* `READY -> PAUSED`:
-  - The element pads are activated in order to receive data in PAUSED.
+  - The element pads are activated in order to receive data in `PAUSED`.
     Streaming threads are started.
   - Some elements might need to return `ASYNC` and complete the state change when they have enough information.
 It is a requirement for sinks to return `ASYNC` and complete the state change when they receive the first buffer or EOS event (preroll).
 Sinks also block the dataflow when in PAUSED.
-  - A pipeline resets the running_time to 0.
+  - A pipeline resets the `running_time` to 0.
-  - Live sources return NO_PREROLL and don't generate data.
+  - Live sources return `NO_PREROLL` and don't generate data.

-* *PAUSED -> PLAYING*:
+* `PAUSED -> PLAYING`:
   - Most elements ignore this state change.
-  - The pipeline selects a clock and distributes this to all the children before setting them to PLAYING.
-This means that it is only allowed to synchronize on the clock in the PLAYING state.
+  - The pipeline selects a clock and distributes this to all the children before setting them to `PLAYING`.
+This means that it is only allowed to synchronize on the clock in the `PLAYING` state.
-  - The pipeline uses the clock and the running_time to calculate the base_time.
-    The base_time is distributed to all children when performing the state change.
+  - The pipeline uses the clock and the `running_time` to calculate the `base_time`.
+This `base_time` is distributed to all children when performing the state change.
   - Sink elements stop blocking on the preroll buffer or event and start rendering the data.
-  - Sinks can post the EOS message in the PLAYING state.
-It is not allowed to post EOS when not in the PLAYING state.
+  - Sinks can post the EOS message in the `PLAYING` state.
+It is not allowed to post EOS when not in the `PLAYING` state.
-  - While streaming in PAUSED or PLAYING elements can create and remove sometimes pads.
+  - While streaming in `PAUSED` or `PLAYING` elements can create and remove sometimes pads.
-  - Live sources start generating data and return SUCCESS.
+  - Live sources start generating data and return `SUCCESS`.

-* *PLAYING -> PAUSED*:
+* `PLAYING -> PAUSED`:
   - Most elements ignore this state change.
-  - The pipeline calculates the running_time based on the last selected clock and the base_time.
-It stores this information to continue playback when going back to the PLAYING state.
+  - The pipeline calculates the `running_time` based on the last selected clock and the `base_time`.
+It stores this information to continue playback when going back to the `PLAYING` state.
   - Sinks unblock any clock wait calls.
   - When a sink does not have a pending buffer to play, it returns `ASYNC` from this state change and completes the state change when it receives a new buffer or an EOS event.
   - Any queued EOS messages are removed since they will be reposted when going back to the PLAYING state.
-The EOS messages are queued in GstBins.
+The EOS messages are queued in `GstBins`.
-  - Live sources stop generating data and return NO_PREROLL.
+  - Live sources stop generating data and return `NO_PREROLL`.

-* *PAUSED -> READY*:
+* `PAUSED -> READY`:
   - Sinks unblock any waits in the preroll.
   - Elements unblock any waits on devices
-  - Chain or get_range functions return FLUSHING.
+  - Chain or `get_range()` functions return `FLUSHING`.
   - The element pads are deactivated so that streaming becomes impossible and all streaming threads are stopped.
   - The sink forgets all negotiated formats
   - Elements remove all sometimes pads

-* *READY -> NULL*:
+* `READY -> NULL`:
   - Elements close devices
   - Elements reset any internal state.